Òraid / Talk: How we see our Highland landscapes, Mairi McFadyen

 Let’s take some time to unpick this quote.

 A Supermarket.
 This is global capitalism writ large, where everything is a commodity to be bought and sold.
 Everything (and everyone and everywhere) becomes disposable, seen simply in terms of resources at hand, ready for exploitation, for profit.
+Capitalism does not require or want active citizens: it wants active consumers.
 The most effective consumers in a capitalist society are unhappy, unhealthy, lonely individuals with no real relationship with each other or with their place.
-This is true whether you live in a high-rise block in an urban centre or here in Abriachan.
-Capitalism does not require or want active citizens.
-It wants active consumers.
+This is true whether you live in a high-rise block in an urban centre or in the rural Highlands.

 Disneyland.
-An stereotyped culture staged for tourists.
-This affects the public’s ability to not only know the story of their own place – through no fault of their own – but also on their ability to imagine progressive and democratic alternatives.
-And when a generation of young people define themselves solely by such empty superficial stereotypes that they don’t understand the origin or cultural politics of or that bear no relation to their own lives, relationships or communities, how can we expect them to take themselves seriously as local and global citizens?
+A stereotyped culture staged for tourists.
+This affects the public’s ability to not only know the story of their own place – through no fault of their own – but also their ability to imagine alternatives.
+When a generation of young people define themselves solely by such empty superficial stereotypes that bear no relation to their own lives, relationships or communities, how can we expect them to take themselves seriously as local and global citizens?

 In the 1970s, writer Tom Nairn famously proclaimed the vast presence in Scotland and abroad of ‘tartanry’ – shorthand for the kitsch shortbread image and garish set of symbols – as the ‘tartan monster.’
 The argument in Scotland was that because national identity could not take a political form of expression, it was subverted into a cultural backwater of deformed nationalism.
-A number of writers have argued that this so-called monster has distorted Scottish culture, painting a picture that, ultimately, the Highlands - and Scotland at large - is too provincial to be aligned with modern modes of political and cultural progress.
+A number of writers have argued that this so-called monster has distorted Scottish culture giving rise to the opinion that Scotland is too provincial to be aligned with modern modes of political and cultural progress.

 James Hunter asks us to imagine a way into the future when the Highlands have been put right, ecologically, socially and culturally – restoring life and community.
 This doesn’t require everyone to learn and speak Gaelic.
 It does require everyone to recognise, respect and understand the culture of this place.
 Can we get to a place where person’s ancestry becomes of much less importance than the fact that such a person lives in, works in, is committed to a place?
 In order to do this, we need a culture of deep listening and dialogue - of interpretation, translation and respect: